hettlage/salt-data-quality-site/README.md

 This site circumvents the issue by removing all existing bundles before attempting to load bundles in the app's `__init__.py` file.

+## Potential pitfalls

+* If you are accessing the database using Pandas' `read_sql` function, you must use '%%' instead of '%' in your SQL query strings.

 ## Database access

 The framework includes Flask-SQLAlchemy and makes an SQLAlchemy instance available as a variable `db` in the `app` package.
 You can, for example, use this to create a Pandas dataframe from an SQL query: